marmelab/react-admin/docs/Validation.md

 }
 ```

-**Tip:** If you are not using React Admin's `httpClient`, you can still wrap errors in an `HttpError` to return them with the correct shape:
+If you are not using React Admin's `httpClient`, you can still wrap errors in an `HttpError` to return them with the correct shape:

 ```js
 import { HttpError } from 'react-admin'